Low Testosterone Therapy in Tallahassee, FL

 What is Low Testosterone?

 Low Testosterone is a very common condition that usually affects men over 60 but can happen as early as the teen years in some cases.
 Low testosterone is a branch of a broader condition known as Hypogonadism, which is the failure of gonads.
 This means the testicles are not producing enough testosterone, which results in a deficiency, meaning the body does not have enough needed testosterone.
 According to the American Urology Association (AUA), low testosterone is less than 300 nanograms per deciliter (ng/dL).
 When the testosterone gets too low men can feel tired, depressed, moody and grumpy.
-In addition, men near the Florida Panhandle lose a sense of vitality, have reduced libido and reduced physical strength.
+In addition, men commonly lose a sense of vitality, have reduced libido and reduced physical strength.
 They also don’t think as clearly and don’t sleep as well.

-Dr. Kenneth Delay offers testing, diagnosing, and treatment options for low testosterone to help determine which treatment option will work best for you.
-Patients from all over the Florida Panhandle and Southern Georgia come to see Dr. Delay for his expertise in men’s sexual health.
-Some of these areas include Panama City, Valdosta, Dothan, Lake City, and Gainesville.
-Schedule a consultation today at his Tallahassee office.
+Dr. Kenneth DeLay offers testing, diagnosing, and treatment options for low testosterone to help determine which treatment option will work best for you.
+Patients from all over the Florida Panhandle and Southern Georgia come to see Dr. DeLay for his expertise in men’s sexual health.
+Schedule a consultation today at Panhandle Men’s Health in Tallahassee today!

 What are the Causes of Low Testosterone?